-{¶1} James Hilyard is the father of ten children for whom he and Michelle Hilyard, the children's mother, lost their parental rights in a neglect/dependency proceeding.
-Mr. Hilyard appeals the court's decision terminating his parental rights and granting permanent custody of the children to the Vinton County Department of Job and Family Services ("VCDJFS").
+$\{\P 1\}$ Judy Sledd is the paternal grandmother of ten children whose mother and father, James and Michelle Hilyard, lost their parental rights in a neglect/dependency proceeding.
+Ms. Sledd, who sought custody on her own behalf, appeals the court's decision granting custody of the children to the Vinton County Department of Job and Family Services ("VCDJFS")1.